paulcair/paulcairns/content/publications/blog/mopping/index.md

 # The Art of Mopping

 "You missed a spot!"...
 "You're doing it too quickly, be smoother, like a dance... focus Paul... focus!"...
 "You're moving too jerky, smoother", he interrupted my thoughts.

 The words hit me like a ton of bricks, having not heard anyone speak directly to me in so long.

  ..."I'm going quickly because i just want to finish this job and get the hell out of here", I thought, but didn't verbalize.
 After 10 days without speaking I still wasn't ready to talk much.

 The room went silent again...

 Swish.
 Swish.
 Plunge.
 Plunge.
 Swish.
+Swish.
+Plunge.
+Plunge.

 He peered over from across the room, and sensing my lack of commitment to the excercise he walked over and stopped me.

 "Look", he said. **"The art of mopping is to be perfectly present with every stroke."**